 Thailand's National Holiday - Nai Khanom Tom Day

 Muay Thai is a martial art, sport, and cultural phenomenon that has grown to become a way of life for the people of Thailand.
-In fact, it is so much a part of their culture that many consider it more than just an art or sport: Muay Thai is also considered to be a religion.
+The origins of Muay Thai are so legendary that many consider it more than just an art or sport: Muay Thai is also considered to be a religion.

 It may seem strange at first glance to call one's national fighting style (or any martial art) religious, but when you look into it further you'll begin to see how this could be true.